arlogy/jsu/doc/jsu_csv_parser.md

 ## this.hasPendingData()

-Returns whether this parser contains data that were not saved after previous calls to `readChunk()`.
+Returns whether this parser contains data that has not yet been saved as part of a line, after previous calls to `readChunk()`.
 This function is called during `flush()`; so you shouldn't need to call it for parsing purposes.

 ## this.getRecordsRef()